Welcome to our team

 Dodie works with adults and children who struggle with depression, anxiety, adjustment, trauma, grief/loss, behavior issues, etc. She provides therapy which includes Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 Dodie often makes referrals and advocates for collaborative supports within our agency and with other community partners when she sees the need.

 Past work experience includes; working for Building Healthy Families (supervised visits), Court Appointed Special Advocate (CASA) program in Union County, for H2G (a program for registered sex offenders), and as an Emergency Medical Technician (EMT).

 Dodie has lived in Wallowa County most of her adult life.
 She loves spending time with her family which includes four children and three grandchildren.
 She also enjoys camping, fishing, and enjoying our great outdoors.

-Danielle Nash, Quality Assessment and Improvement Coordinator
+Danielle Nash, Quality Assurance and Quality Improvement Coordinator and Access Clincian

 Danielle Nash graduated from Western Oregon University with a Bachelor of Science in Community Health Education and Human Biology.
 She received her Master of Social Work from Portland State University with an emphasis on Practice and Leadership in Communities and Organizations and a post-graduate certificate in Human Services Management.
 She possesses certificates in both Cognitive Behavioral Therapy and Neuroscience.